SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

         ```

 2. Next we need to create a FastAPI application that takes a review as input and returns the predicted sentiment of
     the review.
-We provide a starting point for the application in the file below, that should be able to run as is.
+We provide a starting point for the application in the file below that should be able to run as is.

     ??? example "Starting point for sentiment analysis API"